Tennessee man to be electrocuted for killing fellow inmate

-In a clemency petition to Gov. Bill Lee, Sutton’s supporters said he is not the same man who went to prison forty years ago.
+In a clemency petition to Tennessee Gov. Bill Lee, Sutton’s supporters had said the inmate is not the same man who went to prison 40 years ago.

 “I can confidently state that Nick Sutton is the most rehabilitated prisoner that I met working in maximum security prisons over the course of 30 years,” former Correction Lt.
 Tony Eden stated in an affidavit included with the clemency petition.

 But Lee said Wednesday that he would not intervene in the execution.
-Two last-ditch appeals to the U.S. Supreme Court were still pending as of Wednesday night.
+Two last-ditch appeals to the U.S. Supreme Court were denied Thursday evening.
+The justices gave no explanation for their decision not to intervene in a statement.

 Sutton has not indicated why he chose electrocution — an option for inmates whose crimes were committed before the state adopted lethal injection as its preferred execution method — but other inmates have said they thought the electric chair would be quicker and less painful.